madd86/awesome-system-design/readme.md

 - [Scalable Web Architecture and Distributed Systems](http://www.aosabook.org/en/distsys.html) - Good article about distributed systems as well as some of the potential tools.

+- [A Senior Engineer's Guide to the System Design Interview](https://interviewing.io/guides/system-design-interview) - A comprehensive guide on passing System Design interview.

 ---

 # Books